ZaytsevNS/flask_random_num/README.md

 1) generate some random numbers from N to M;
 2) choose the number of such numbers;
 3) find the product of the numbers taken by absolute value;
-4) find the minimum number among the numbers taken by absolute value;
+4) find the maximum and minimum number among the numbers taken by absolute value;
 5) perform sorting of numbers taken by absolute value.

 ## How to run this app?